About Beaches

 Warning Sign with White Background

-The warning sign with the white background is used at or near storm drains to warn people of elevated bacteria levels at or adjacent to the storm drain.
+The warning sign with the white background is used at or near storm drains outlet and creek that may spill into the ocean.
+If a storm drain or creek runs underground and terminates directly into the water, signs will be posted 50 and 100 yards on either side of the termination point along the shoreline.
 Contact with ocean water in these areas may cause individuals to become ill.
 Avoid water contact where signs are posted and areas between posted signs.
-Signs are normally posted every 50 yards.

 BEACH CLOSED sign with the Red background